comsystan/comsystanj/description/Description1DSignal.md

 - Peng et al., 1994, Phys.Rev.E., [DOI 10.1103/physreve.49.1685](https://doi.org/10.1103/physreve.49.1685)

 ### Hurst coefficient (HK, RS, SP)
-- For fGn signals the Hurst-Kolmogorov HK method
+- For stationary fGn signals the Hurst-Kolmogorov HK method
-- For fGm signals the traditional Rescale Range RS method
-- For fGm signals the simple Scaling property SP method
+- For non-stationary fBm signals the common Rescale Range RS or the simpler Scaling property SP method
 - HK Method better than DLA for short sequences
 - HK algorithm does not converge for fGm signals
 - n - Number of samples from the posterior distribution - the higher, the better